Blockdaemon/agave-snapshot-gossip-client/README.md

 **Note**: STUN-based IP detection and UPnP port forwarding are not recommended for production.
 Use explicit `public_ip` configuration instead, and configure port firewall/forwarding rules manually.

 ## Known Issues
+   - `--debug` builds may be unstable and have significantly higher memory and CPU usage.
+Use `-r` or `--release` to avoid this.
    - The agave solana validator client may not honor HTTP redirect, so `enable_proxy` may be required ([issue #17](https://github.com/Blockdaemon/agave-solana-gossip-client/issues/17)).
    - We should probably not use STUN.
 Agave does it without STUN ([issue #18](https://github.com/Blockdaemon/agave-solana-gossip-client/issues/18)).
    - Large dependency footprint from `solana_gossip`, huge memory and CPU usage for large gossip networks.